Code-Switching in the Writing Center: A Study

 The concept of code-switching has long been of interest to me, both educationally as well as intellectually.
 Code-switching, or the ability shift between different modes or discourses of dialects and languages, is a learned skill that becomes innate for many of us as we grow older.
-Code-switching is also a skill that becomes vital for social survival, to that point that code-switching from atmosphere to atmosphere, dialect to dialect, and even language to language, becomes an entirely innate process for most of us.
+Code-switching is also a skill that becomes vital for social survival, to that point that code-switching from atmosphere to atmosphere, dialect to dialect, and even language to language, becomes a natural process for most of us.
 Josephine Singo, in an article examining multi-lingual code-switching between doctors and their patients, experienced a phenomenon in which doctors and patients would often speak primarily in English, but would unconsciously switch to Shona (their native or tribal language) occasionally while speaking.
 The reason for this code-switching from language to language was not lingual ineptitude, as some might assume.
-Rather, Singo concluded that the doctors were code-switching from language to language in order to build rapport with their clients, writing that “code-switching can be an integral aspect of effective interpersonal communication” (7).
-By code-switching from English to Shona, the doctors showed respect for their personal culture, and built a commonality with their clients that served to build the working relationship between the two parties.
+Instead, Singo concluded that the doctors were code-switching from language to language in order to build rapport with their clients, writing that "code-switching can be an integral aspect of effective interpersonal communication" (7).
+By code-switching from English to Shona, the doctors showed respect for their culture and built a commonality with their clients that served to build the working relationship between the two parties.

 Moreover, a perceived failure to code-switch 'correctly,' or in a way that facilitates communication, can result in social ostracizing or judgment.
 Failure to code-switch can be associated with social ineptitude, and those who are perceived as being unable to code-switch well will often be 'othered,' or perceived as being unable to fit in with a given society or culture to an acceptable degree.
 Those who have read James Paul Gee will likely find this idea applicable to many of his thoughts on Discourse.
 Gee's idea that ," there are only 'fluent speakers' and 'apprentices' (metaphorically speaking, because remember, Discourses are not just ways of talking, but ways of talking, acting, thinking, valuing, etc.)" (6), can easily be seen as an ideology parallel to code-switching.
 The failure to code-switch accurately from one language to another, or in Gee's voice, from one discourse to another, creates the sense that the individual failing to code-switch, or discourse-switch, fluently, does not 'belong' in whatever sphere they are attempting to fit into.
 For instance, when writing about the code-switching of Indonesian presidents, Mannix Foster and Alistair Welsh write that